 It’s important that those who believe they or a loved one have an Adderall addiction to seek help as soon as possible, as continued abuse can lead to overdose symptoms such as an irregular heartbeat, confusion, uncontrollable shaking, feelings of panic, or coma.
 It’s important that Adderall users slowly lower their intake of the drug, because suddenly stopping usage can lead to serious withdrawal symptoms.

 Talbott Recovery has the right addiction rehab program for your Adderall addiction.
-We provide a number of programs, including day treatment and intensive outpatient programs at all three of our facilities located in the Atlanta, Dunwoody, and Columbus, GA areas.
+We provide a number of programs, including day treatment and intensive outpatient programs at our facilities located in Atlanta and Dunwoody, GA.